Search by Keyword

 As the chord changes for the ninth measure, the electric piano is reduced to simple chords played sporadically while two simple harmonized lead guitar overdubs bring us through the next eight measures.
 Also evident here is John repeating the word “come” at a lower volume in measures nine, twelve, fourteen and sixteen.
 Then, as the last harmonized guitar phrase fades away in measure seventeen, the drums disappear to reveal doodling by rhythm guitar, electric piano and bass for measures seventeen through twenty.
 The last sound to be deciphered appears to be the up-and-down squeaking of a guitar neck, undoubtedly one of the harmonized guitar overdubs that just finished playing, finding an ending note on the downbeat of the final verse that follows.

-This final verse is instrumentally another virtual repeat of the previous two, John deciding to double-track his final line this time around, the lyric being “got to be good looking 'cause he's so hard to see.”
+Next is the final verse, which is instrumentally another virtual repeat of the previous two, John deciding to double-track his final line this time around, the lyric being “got to be good looking 'cause he's so hard to see.”
 He continues the double-tracked vocals throughout the identical refrain that follows, one last riff section coming directly afterward.
 This eight-measure riff section is unique in that it features a volume-swelled guitar overdub that occurs in the later half of each of the four-times repeated phrases that make up this section.
 Ringo puts in another drum fill in the eighth measure while John exclaims “Ahhh!” to usher in the song's concluding section.

 American Releases